-• Support at least three epidemiological studies that take advantage of special populations or expanded existing data bases to inform our understanding of environmental risk factors for ASD in pregnancy and the early postnatal period by 2012.
-Such studies could include comparisons of populations differing in geography, gender, ethnic background, exposure history (e.g. prematurity, maternal infection, nutritional deficiencies, toxins), migration patterns, as well as comparisons of phenotype (e.g. cytokine profiles), in children with and without a history of autistic regression, adverse events following immunization (such as fever and seizures), mitochondrial impairment, and siblings of children with regressive ASD.
-Emphasis on environmental factors that influence prenatal and early postnatal development is particularly of high priority.
-Epidemiological studies should pay special attention to include racially and ethnically diverse populations.
+• Support at least three epidemiological studies that take advantage of special populations to inform our understanding of environmental risk factors for ASD in pregnancy and the early postnatal period by 2012.
+Such studies include comparisons of populations differing in geography, gender, ethnic background, exposure history (e.g. prematurity, maternal infection, nutritional deficiencies, toxins), and migration patterns.
+Emphasis on environmental factors that influence prenatal development is particularly of high priority with special attention to racial and ethnically diverse populations.